G. Geoff Wang

 Research Interests

 Dr. Wang specializes in Silviculture and Forest Ecology.
 He conducts both applied and foundational ecological research in forest ecosystems, mostly in temperate forests.
-His current research focuses on how natural and anthropogenic disturbances, including fire, weather extreme, pest/disease, biological invasion, and human activities (including management), affect forest ecosystems and their implication to forest resilience and sustainability.
+His current research focuses on climate-smart forestry and sustainable forest management, especially on how natural and anthropogenic disturbances, including fire, weather extremes, pest/disease, biological invasion, and human activities (including management), affect forest ecosystems and their implication for forest resilience and sustainability.

 Publications